What is Payment21®?

 Payment21® is available in most countries in the world, and you can set your prices in your local currency.

 Which settlement currencies do you support?

-Direct bank deposits are made in legal tender (i.e. fiat money) to almost all countries, consequently, Payment21® supports settlement in most currencies.
+Direct bank deposits are made in legal tender (i.e. fiat money) to almost all countries, consequently, Payment21® supports settlement in over 100 currencies.
 To name but a few:

 - Settlement in EUR is available via SEPA transfer in 34 European countries

 - Settlements in other currencies are available via SWIFT and native bank transfer